Angamaly Assembly constituency

-Angamaly State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+Angamaly legislative assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Chalakudy Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Roji M. John of INC.
+As of the 2026 assembly elections, the current MLA is Roji M. John of INC.

+This constituency is home to Archeparchy of Ernakulam–Angamaly and is dominated by Syrian Catholics, and therefore is a Congress stronghold.

 Local self-governed segments

 Angamaly Assembly constituency is composed of the following local self-governed segments: